 Gen Z as trendsetters

 Generation Z isn’t like anything that came before.
 The so-called “digital natives” have quite a bit in common with their boomer ancestors, resulting in an intriguing contradiction of sorts.
 Inherent Generation Z values that seem to stem from a bygone era include determination, a strong work ethic, and independence.
-Gen Zers also love to learn new things and to create — everything from knitted scarves to YouTube videos and social media channels.
+Gen Zers also love to learn new things.
+They create — everything from knitted scarves to YouTube videos and social media channels.

 It makes sense that Gen Z has also helped spawn the influencer culture, a fully unique marketing avenue.
 Modern influencers set the precedent for trends by promoting a musician, clothing line, or social cause on their personal blog.
 Influencers may also create videos discussing or demonstrating their favorite products.